ruszkipista/cims03-my-car/README.md

 Follow these steps to deploy the app from GitHub to Heroku:
 - In Heroku, Create New App, give it a platform-unique name, choose region, click on `Create App` button
 - On the app/Deployment page select GitHub as Deployment method, underneath click on `Connect GitHub` button
-- In the GitHub authorization popup window login into GitHub with yout GitHub usename and click on `Authorize Heroku` button
+- In the GitHub authorization popup window login into GitHub with your GitHub username and click on `Authorize Heroku` button
 - Type in your repo name and click `search`.
 It lists your repos.
 Choose the one and click on `connect` next to it.
 - either enable automatic deployment on every push to the chosen branch or stick to manual deployment
 - go to app/Settings page, click on `Reveal Config Vars` and enter the following variables and their values from the `envWS.py` and `envDB` files: